vonshirco/automatic-hand-washing-machine/README.md

 # automatic-hand-washing-machine
-Design of an Automatic Hand Washing Machine with Soap Dispenser
+Design of an Automatic Hand Washing Machine with Soap Dispenser.